jillianstallman/gdeltr2/Readme.md

 </blockquote>

-GDELT was founded in 1994 and it’s data commences in 1979.
+GDELT was founded in 1994 and its events data commences in 1979.
 Over the last two years the GDELT’s functionality and abilities have grown exponentially, for example in May 2014 GDELT processed 3,928,926 where as in May 2016 it processed 6,198,461.
 GDELT continues to evolve and